LOUEY233/Toward-Mutual-Information/README.md

 ```

 # Contact
-Please reach lucha@kean.edu for further questions.\
+Please reach lucha@kean.edu for further questions.
-You can also open an issue (prefered) or a pull request in this Github repository.\
-I am willing to answer your question

 # Acknowledgement
-Some parts of the repository is borrowed from [UDA-VAE](https://github.com/FupingWu90/VarDA).
+Some parts of the repository are borrowed from [UDA-VAE](https://github.com/FupingWu90/VarDA).
 Thanks for sharing!

 # TODO List
 - [x] List (important) hyperparameters